splunk/splunk-ansible/docs/advanced/default.yml.spec.md

   * Default: true

   license_master_url: <str>
-  * Hostname of remote Splunk Enterprise license master instance.
+  * Hostname of Splunk Enterprise license master instance.
 May be overridden using SPLUNK_LICENSE_MASTER_URL environment variable.
   * Default: null

   cluster_master_url: <str>
-  * Hostname of remote Splunk Enterprise cluster master instance.
+  * Hostname of Splunk Enterprise cluster master instance.
 May be overridden using SPLUNK_CLUSTER_MASTER_URL environment variable.
+  * Default: null

+  deployer_url: null
+  * Hostname of Splunk Enterprise deployer instance.
+May be overridden using SPLUNK_DEPLOYER_URL environment variable.
+  * Default: null

+  search_head_captain_url: null
+  * Hostname of Splunk Enterprise search head cluster captain instance.
+May be overridden using SPLUNK_SEARCH_HEAD_CAPTAIN_URL environment variable.
+  * Default: null

+  search_head_cluster_url: null
+  * URL of the Splunk search head cluster
+  * NOTE: This is being deprecated in favor of `splunk.search_head_captain_url`.
   * Default: null

   preferred_captaincy: <bool>
   * Boolean to determine whether splunk should set a preferred captain.
 This can have an effect on day 2 operations if the search heads need to be restarted
   * Default: true